 and 3D Virtual experience

 Inspired by Angelo Badalamenti and David K. Lynch's song 'Sycamore Trees', work 'I'll See You In the Trees' is a comparative study of people and trees, which explores humanity and its complexities within the context of nature, thus forging a path to self-realization.
-In a bid to convey dynamic connectivity, which neutralizes bias while initiating empathy and compassion, participants were asked to illustrate their innermost self while considering the anatomical attributes of trees.
-It is these deep personal insights, which the artist has forested into a collective plantation of 110 curated selves/people that offers viewers a truly polyphonous experience.
+To convey dynamic connectivity, which neutralizes bias while initiating empathy and compassion, participants were asked to illustrate their innermost selves while considering the anatomical attributes of trees.
+These deep personal insights, which the artist has forested into a collective plantation of 110 curated selves/people, offer viewers a truly polyphonous experience.
 Re-establishing this symbiotic connection is an attempt at saving trees and people simultaneously since both are under threat.

 The work 'I'll See You in the Trees' is a large surround-space installation, with animated audio-video work projected onto the gallery's walls illuminating the darkroom using four video projectors.
 The immense trees cover the walls entirely, accompanied by minimal animation with the effects of foliage moving in the breeze and pre-recorded audio taken from the sounds of the forest, all to make an illusion for visitors like they are stepping into the woods.
 As well, benches are provided for viewers to take their time to immerse themselves fully and mindfully into this experience.